-Dr. David C. Fullmer has taught instrumental music at the university level for 15 year.
+Dr. David C. Fullmer has taught instrumental music for 28 year.
 He is currently Director of Bands and and Instrumental Music Education at Utah Valley University.
-He served as Assistant Professor of Music Education and Associate Director of Bands at California State University, Fresno He was the Director of the 250 member Fresno State Bulldog Marching Band and Assistant Director of the 225 member Brigham Young University Courgar Marching Band.
+He served as Assistant Professor of Music Education and Associate Director of Bands at California State University, Fresno.
+He was the Director of the 250 member Fresno State Bulldog Marching Band and Assistant Director of the 225 member Brigham Young University Courgar Marching Band.

 Dr. Fullmer served as conductor for the Utah Valley State College Symphony Orchestra, Jazz Ensemble and Percussion Ensemble.
 He was Director of Bands at Timpview High School in Utah for twenty-one years where his Concert Bands, Jazz Ensembles, Percussion Ensembles, and Marching Bands earned regional and national reputations for excellence.
 In 1994, Timpview was the first band from Utah to perform at the prestigious Mid West Clinic in Chicago.
 He is the President of the Western Division (AZ, CA, HI , NV, UT) of the National Association for Music Education and has served as President of the Utah Music Educators Association.